Entrepreneurs du Monde's programs in Philippines

 Philippines's geographical, historical and economic setting

-The Philippines is an archipelago consisting of 7,107 islands covering an area of almost 300,000 km2.
-Its geographical location makes it particularly subject to natural disasters, especially typhoons and earthquakes.
+The Philippines is an archipelago composed of 7,107 islands with a surface area of nearly 300,000 km².
+Its geographical location makes it a country particularly prone to natural disasters, mainly typhoons and earthquakes.

-With almost 101 million inhabitants, it is the 12th most populated country in the world and the 8th in Asia.
-The diaspora of more than 10 million Filipinos working abroad is an important source of revenue for the country, given the amount of money they send to relatives at home.
-This represents between 8% and 10% of the annual GDP, more than the amount of Foreign Direct Investment (FDI).
-The constant population growth (about 2% per year) remains a significant problem, and explains why the Philippine population is very young (22.7 years old is the median age).
+With 124 million inhabitants, it is one of the most populated countries in the world.
+A diaspora of several million Filipinos working abroad is an important source of income for the country, sending money to relatives back home.
+The constant growth of the population remains an important issue, and explains why the Philippine population is very young.

 Entrepreneurs du Monde in the Philippines

-Since its creation in 2005, Entrepreneurs du Monde has supported SEED, a social microfinance institution which supports small retail traders and craftspeople in Manila and the nearby provinces (Cavite and Rizal).
+Entrepreneurs du Monde created SEED in the Philippines, a social microfinance institution that supports small traders and craftsmen in Manila and the surrounding provinces (Cavite and Rizal), which is now autonomous.

-Finally, since 2017, Entrepreneurs du Monde is supporting the development of SCPI, a microfinance organisation located in the Northern Samar province in the central eastern region of the Philippines, a rural area that is particularly poor and vulnerable, especially in the typhoon season.
+Finally, Entrepreneurs du Monde supported the development of SCPI, a microfinance organization located in the province of Northern Samar (in the central-eastern Philippines), a particularly poor and vulnerable rural region, especially during the typhoon season.
 The program is now autonomous.